Playinf/nmt/README.md

   python rnnsearch.py translate --model nmt.best.pkl < input > translation
 ```
 ### Sampling
+Warning: This feature is not available in current version, but available in
+old version, will be implemented soon
 ```
   python rnnsearch.py sample --model nmt.best.pkl < input > examples
 ```
 ### UNK replacement
+Warning: This feature is not available in current version, but available in
+old version, will be implemented directly in decoding
 ```
   python rnnsearch.py replace --model nmt.best.pkl --text input translation
     --dictionary dict.zh-en > newtranslation